EngelLau/ObsidianMasterThesis/References.md

 	-

 ### Sequencing Technologies
+RNAseq
+scRNAseq
 #### Bulk Seqencing
 #### Single Cell Sequencing

 ### Emergence of Problem
+Most Deconvolution methods base on static reference matrix which does not correspond to the high vairiablility between transcriptomes of different conditions
 ### Celltype Deconvolution

 - [DTD](https://doi.org/10.1089/cmb.2019.0462) by Götler, et al. (2020)